 You probably shouldn’t update your BIOS, but sometimes you need to.
 Here’s how to check what BIOS version your computer is using and flash that new BIOS version onto your motherboard as quickly and safely as possible.

-How to Check Your BIOS Version in Windows
+How to Check Your Current BIOS Version in Windows

 Your computer’s BIOS version is displayed in the BIOS setup menu itself, but you don’t have to reboot to check this version number.
 There are several ways to see your BIOS version from within Windows, and they work the same on PCs with a traditional BIOS or a newer UEFI firmware.